Lake Khanka: Physico-geographical characteristics

 Lake Khanka, the largest lake in Primorsky Krai, is located in the centre of the Khankan lowland on the border with the People's Republic of China in Heilongjiang Province.
 The northern part of the lake is in Chinese territory.
 The lake is pear-shaped, with an extension in its northern part.
 The surface area of the water is highly variable, depending on climate conditions.
 The maximum extension reaches 5010 sqkm, the minimum extension is 3940 sqkm.
 The length of the lake is about 90 km, the maximum width is 67 km.
 There are 24 rivers flowing into Lake Khanka, with only one outflow: Songacha River, which connects it with the Ussuri, and that in turn with the Amur River system.

 Lake Khanka is a shallow body of water, with an average depth of 4.5 m and a prevailing depth of 1–3 m; the greatest depth is 10.6 m.
 Its average volume is 18.3 km3, though it can fill up to 22.6 km3.
 The water in the lake is cloudy, which is explained by frequent winds and, as a result, strong mixing.
 On average, the water inflow is about 1.94 km3 per year, and the outflow about 1.85 km3.

-On the northern (Chinese) shore lies Little Lake Khanka (小兴凯湖 (Xiaoxingkai Hu); Russian: о́зеро Малая Ха́нка, ozero Malaya Khanka), separated from Lake Khanka proper by a narrow sandy spit.
+On the northern (Chinese) shore lies Lake Small Khanka (小兴凯湖 (Xiaoxingkai Hu); Russian: о́зеро Малая Ха́нка, ozero Malaya Khanka), separated from Lake Khanka proper by a narrow sandy spit.

 Khanka Lake freezes in the second half of November and thaws in April.